-In Japanese, there are several ways to describe a state that continues.
+In Japanese, there are several expressions that describe a state continuing.

-Among them, many learners get confused by 「まま」 and 「っぱなし」.
+Among them, learners often have trouble distinguishing 「まま」 and 「っぱなし」.

 For example: